SummerS-tars/Practice_ICS/1_ClassNote/7_Linking.md

 ### 5.3.
 Attention

 any vars called `local vars` in C program
-are not included in `.strtab` section
+are not included in `.symtab` section
 they are managed in stack at runtime
 **witch is not cared by `ld`**